Saturday of Week 5 of Ordinary Time – Gospel

 Once again we see Mark indicating the emotional response of Jesus.
 He is filled with compassion for the people in their need.

-I feel compassion for all these people…If I send them off home hungry they will collapse on the way…Some have come a great distance.
+I have compassion for the crowd…If I send them away hungry to their homes, they will faint on the way—and some of them have come from a great distance.

-They will collapse “on the way”, on the road.
-Jesus is the Way, the Road.
+They will collapse “on the way”, i.e. on the road.
+Jesus is the Way, the ‘Road’.
 To walk the road of Jesus, we need a certain kind of nourishment.
 This is what Jesus came to give.

-He took the seven loaves, and after giving thanks [eucharistesas in the Greek], he broke them and handed them to his disciples to distribute.
-And they distributed them among the crowd.
+…he took the seven loaves, and after giving thanks [eucharistesas] he broke them and gave them to his disciples to distribute, and they distributed them to the crowd.

 Again, we note that Jesus himself does not give out the food the people need.
 It comes from him, but is distributed by his disciples.
 The same is true today.
 It is our task to feed the hungry – both physically and spiritually.
 All were filled – 4,000 people altogether – and even so, there were seven (a perfect number) baskets left over.
 A sign of God’s abundance shared with his people.